 If you have been sued, it is likely that you have had a lien put on your property or a judgement entered against you.
 These issues can also arise if you have outstanding tax debt, and can greatly affect your ability to sell or refinance, as both liens and judgments will come up in title searches.

 Even if you have undergone a bankruptcy, your property still may be at risk.
 At James J. Quail & Associates, P.C., our Massapequa real estate law attorney can help you clear title of your home.
-Call our firm today at (516) 246-2449 to learn more.
+Call our firm today at (516) 246-2449 for a free consultation to learn more.

 While bankruptcy proceedings may eliminate a borrower’s obligation, a mortgage lien will stay with your property.
 In addition, tax liens generally need to be paid, but there are a few instances where you may be able to avoid paying penalties or paying off the lien in full.
 These issues are complicated, however, and require the careful attention of a dedicated Nassau County real estate law attorney.